gabrielramos02/downloader_telegram_bot/README.md

 A Telegram bot that lets you control your download managers from anywhere.
 Manage **qBittorrent** torrents and **Gopeed** direct downloads through simple chat messages and inline buttons.

+## Motivation

+I run my downloads on a home server but I want to control them from my phone without opening the Web UI of each download manager.
+This bot centralizes qBittorrent and Gopeed into a single Telegram chat, with live progress updates and one-tap actions.
+It was also a good excuse to extract the Gopeed client into its own reusable Go library: [gopeed-api-go](https://github.com/gabrielramos02/gopeed-api-go).

 ## Features

 - Add torrents by sending a magnet link.